tobychui/arozos/README.md

 [中文說明](README-zh-HK.md)

+**Updates: As PHP (the lanuage itself) is deprecating, we are moving our system to Go (Or golang) in the coming months.
+Data migration guideline will be provided later.
+If you have any questions, feel free to create a new issue.**

 # ArOZ Online System / aCloud
 Personal Cloud Platform with Web Desktop Environment for Raspberry Pi 3B+ or 4B.
 A place to start cloud music and video streaming, data storage, lightweight office work / text processing, 3D printing file previews, Cloud programming IDE and more!